Nate Jones (soccer): Club career

 In 2022, he played with the Crossfire Redmond in the National Premier Soccer League.

 In 2023, he played with Vermont Green FC in USL League Two, appearing in nine matches.

 At the 2024 MLS SuperDraft, he was selected in the first round (fifth overall) by Austin FC.
 However, his rights were immediately traded to the Colorado Rapids in exchange for $250,000 in General Allocation Money.
 In January 2024, he signed a professional contract with the Rapids.
 Training with the first team, he spent most of the season playing with the second team, Colorado Rapids 2, in MLS Next Pro.
 He made his professional debut on March 17 with Rapids 2, against St. Louis City 2.
 In January 2025, Jones was loaned to USL Championship club Las Vegas Lights for the 2025 season.
 He made his debut for Las Vegas on March 8 against the Tampa Bay Rowdies.
+On November 26, the Colorado Rapids announced that they had declined his contract option.

+On December 23, 2025, Las Vegas Lights announced they had signed Jones for the 2026 USL Championship season with a club option for 2027.